ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-arch-overview-solution.md

 A Vulnerability Advisor node is an optional node that is used for running the Vulnerability Advisor services.
 Vulnerability Advisor services are resource-intensive.
 If you use the Vulnerability Advisor service, specify a dedicated VA node.

-The following VMs specifications are required for a Highly Available {{site.data.keyword.icpfull_notm}} instance:
+The following VMs specifications are required for a Highly Available {{site.data.keyword.icpfull_notm}} instance.

-Table 3. {{site.data.keyword.icpfull_notm}} virtual machine specifications

 | Node | Instances | IP	| CPU	| RAM (GB)	| DISK (GB) |
 |:---- |:--------- |:-- |:--- |:--------- |:--------- |